-Pride in London is a not-for-profit organisation with an aim to provide a platform for all LGBTQ+ people across London.
+Pride in London is a not-for-profit organisation with an aim to provide a platform for all LGBT+ people across London.

 How to Celebrate Pride in London

 This year’s parade celebrates the conception of the modern LGBT+ rights movement 50 years ago.
 The parade begins at Portland Place at 12pm, will move along Oxford Circus and Regent Street, through Trafalgar Square and ending in Whitehall.
 If you’d rather watch the action from the comfort of a seat, book a grandstand ticket here.

 Stylish South Bank hotel Sea Containers London has a few events in store for Pride 2019.
 From July 4th, one of the pride flags will be illuminated across the exterior of the hotel.
 On the day (July 4th) they’re hosting a screening in their intimate Curzon at Sea Containers cinema of the award-winning ‘The Adventures of Priscilla, Queen of the Desert’.
 All ticket proceeds will be donated to Stonewall.
 Plus, before the parade on July 6th, pop into their new gallery space to get a makeover from hair studio Tuttii Fruitii.
 Get tickets to the screening at eventbrite.co.uk